There are a lot of vending machines selling all sorts of things in Japan.

 6. Ready Made Meals

-The Japanese work like mad, so many of them do not have time to cook.
+The Japanese work like mad, so many do not have time to cook.

 Convenience stores and vending machines can help here.

-Pick up some noodles or curry and just reheat when you get home.
+Pick up some noodles or curry, and reheat when you get home.

 You can even find the odd hamburger vending machine here and there.